SanCamillo-NeurophysiologyLab/shiny-server/README.md

 docker network create shinyproxy-nw
 ```

-Then you need to create the images of all the apps and you need to change the Docker GUID in `docker-compose.yml`.
+Then you need to create the images of all the apps and you need to change the Docker GUID in `default.env`.
 To do so there is a script that does everything for you.

 ```bash
 chmod +x first_run_setup.sh